Master of Public Administration (MPA): Career Path

 • Planning and implementing public programs and policies: MPA graduates who work as managers or administrators in government agencies or nonprofit organizations may be responsible for overseeing the planning and execution of public programs and policies.
 This may involve developing budgets, allocating resources, and coordinating with other organizations and stakeholders.

-• Researching and evaluating public policies and programs: MPA graduates who work as policy analysts may be responsible for researching and evaluating the effectiveness of public policies and programs, and making recommendations for improvement.
+• Researching and evaluating public policies and programs: MPA graduates who work as policy analysts may be responsible for studying and assessing the effectiveness of public policies and programs and making recommendations for improvement.
 This may involve gathering and analyzing data, conducting literature reviews, and consulting with experts and stakeholders.

 • Managing budgets and financial resources: MPA graduates who work in public finance may be responsible for managing the budget and financial resources of government agencies or nonprofit organizations.
 This may involve preparing and managing budgets, allocating resources, and monitoring financial performance.

 • Leading and managing teams: MPA graduates who work as managers or executives may be responsible for leading and managing teams of employees in the public sector.
-This may involve setting goals and objectives, assigning tasks and responsibilities, and evaluating the performance of team members.
+This may involve setting goals and objectives, assigning tasks and responsibilities, and evaluating team members' performance.

 Career Options